Trans Day Of Visibility is celebrated every year on the 31st of March.

 Trans Day Of Visibility is all about focusing on the gender euphoria in trans and NB lives.

-By focusing on the joy and euphoria in trans lives - we can still cover the issues, without getting trapped in the gloom.
+By focusing on the joy and euphoria in trans lives - we can still cover the issues without getting trapped in the gloom.
 We can do this all year round.

-Nine awesome Trans and Nonbinary media professionals
+Lets celebrate these awesome trans and non-binary media professionals

 Ugla Stefanía Kristjönudóttir Jónsdóttir